-Geoff Mitchelmore OAM, President of the Friends of Lower Kororoit Creek, is upbeat about the progress of the project and what it will mean for the local community.
+Further to this, a section of the western part of the reserve has been fenced to create an off-lead dog precinct, with new seating and bins.
+Geoff Mitchelmore OAM, President of the Friends of Lower Kororoit Creek, is upbeat about the project and what it will mean for the local community.

 The GJ Hosken Reserve Upgrade is part of the Kororoit Creek Regional Strategy 2005 – 2030, and one of 19 projects funded as part of the West Gate Neighbourhood Fund Partnerships.